CodeStix/Beat-Modder/README.md

 ## How to remove all mods
 Go to the settings tab, then press 'Remove All Mods' or 'Remove All Mods And Data'.
-You mods will get removed and your Beat Saber install will be fresh.
+Your mods will get removed and your Beat Saber install will be fresh.